 Remember to leave room for comfort everywhere!

-For best results, and I know this sounds …different, tell your horse what’s happening.
-Tack him/her up in their regular bridle and ride for 10 or 15 minutes – WTC, stop and back or whatever it is you do normally.
+For best results, after you have watched the video below, and I know this sounds …different, tell your horse what’s happening.
+Tack him/her up in their regular bridle and ride for 10 or 15 minutes – WTC, stop and back – everything you do normally.

 Then, put on the Nurtural and proceed as follows:

 Cannot stress this enough: fit this bridle loosely – you should be able to slide your flat hand easily under every strap!
 AND the REINSTRAP is NEVER positioned as a throatlatch…even if your brain wants to!

 - Unbuckle the Reinstrap and Cheekstrap on one side of the bridle and slip the bridle on over the ears.

 - First, find the level at which the noseband will sit by gently feeling the soft cartilage of the nostrils and sliding your hand up until the nasal bone and the skull converge, now buckle your Cheekstrap there.
 You want the Noseband resting on the hard part of the horse’s nose.

 - Buckle the Noseband up leaving lots of room for comfort – it’s got to be loose!